-III.
-Findings
+III: Findings

 Compare and contrast your interviewee's experience with what you found in the literature.
-With reference to the literature, thoroughly discusses how the dimensions of diversity and intersectionality impact your interviewee's privilege and oppression.
-Also, describe how diversity and difference characterize and shape the human experience and are critical to the formation of identity.
-Also, with reference to the literature, clearly discuss how the forms and mechanisms of oppression and discrimination impact the extent to which impact your interviewee's culture and values, including social, economic, political, and cultural exclusions, may oppress, marginalize, alienate, or create privilege and power.
-Develop tentative conclusions regarding how social workers can best assist persons from your respondent's group based on a critical analysis of the interview, class materials, and your own thinking and experience.
+You should discuss the pervasive impact of White supremacy and privilege and how racism and oppression shape human experiences and influence practice, policy, and research.
+It is also important to note how the dimensions of diversity and intersectionality impact your interviewee's privilege and oppression.
+You should describe how diversity and intersectionality shape human experiences and identity development and affect equity and inclusion.
+With reference to the literature, clearly discuss how the forms and mechanisms of oppression and discrimination impact the extent to which your interviewee's culture and values, including social, economic, political, and cultural exclusions, may oppress, marginalize, alienate, or create privilege and power.
+Develop tentative conclusions regarding how social workers can best assist persons from your respondent's group based on a critical analysis of the interview, class materials, relevant literature, and your own thinking and experience.
+It is important to emphasize how social workers use their knowledge, awareness, and skills to engage in anti-racist practice.